Hispanic Inventors, a Hispanic Heritage Speech

 And many others!

-In this Hispanic Heritage keynote speech or workshop, Ariel Coro, a tech innovator engages your audience to learn about:
+In this Hispanic Heritage Keynote speech, Ariel Coro, a tech innovator engages your audience to learn about:

 These Hispanic men and women inventors were able to connect humanities, sciences with imagination, perseverance and a sense of duty to humankind to make our world a better place in big and small ways.
 Bring this interesting and fun-filled keynote or workshop today to your organization and supercharge the creative output of your teams.